talkable/talkable-docs/_sources/advanced_features/white_labeling.rst.txt

    Please note that any DNS changes might take a while (sometimes more than a day) to become active.

 #.
 After adding all the required DNS records, wait for a while for the records to become active.
-   Click "Check DNS status" on Talkable custom domain settings to see the updated status of your domain.
+   Click "Check DNS status" on Talkable custom domain settings to see the updated status of your domain (it could take up to 24 hours for the records to propagate).

 .. image:: /_static/img/advanced_features/custom_domain_missing_records.png